Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 <b>Additional information</b>

 - **Uranium is radioactive!** It will slowly irradiate everything in the vicinity if left out in the open.

-  - The ore yielded from excavation is purely random; some ores appear noticeably rarer than others.
+- The ore yielded from excavation is random, but there is a different chance for each ore depending on the epoch and biome.
+Some ores are noticeably rarer than others.
 Among the rarest ores are diamonds, coal, saltpeter, sulfur and uranium.
 Lead, mercury and platinum are also somewhat uncommon.

+- **Marble** can be turned into **Stone**: 2 marble > 1 stone (use "reclaim stone" in the marble crafting menu).

 - Ores marked with (*) could be found only in the undergrounds of certain biomes:

-    - Sandstone - Desert.
+    - **Sandstone** - Desert.

-    - Obsidian - Jungle (obsidian is also available from 313 BC to 1713).
+    - **Obsidian** - Jungle (obsidian is also available from 313 BC to 1713).

 #### Mining
 <table>